CommandPost/CommandPost-Website/index.md

 To help continue CommandPost to grow, evolve, and stay completely free and open-source, we offer the ability to sponsor CommandPost directly through GitHub.

+You can do one-off or monthly payments.
+GitHub is a safe and secure developers platform used by over 73 million users worldwide.

+- Sponsor CommandPost on GitHub [here](https://github.com/sponsors/commandpost).

+You can also sponsor the individual developers here:

 - Sponsor Chris on GitHub [here](https://github.com/sponsors/latenitefilms).
 - Sponsor David on GitHub [here](https://github.com/sponsors/randomeizer).
-- Sponsor CommandPost on GitHub [here](https://github.com/sponsors/commandpost).

 Alternatively, you can also make a contribution via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HQK87KLKY8EVN).